-ADA guidelines require that font sizes should be a minimum of 14 points.
-It’s also a good practice to make text resizable (not fixed) so readers can adjust it to a comfortable size.
+Accessibility guidelines from the Americans with Disabilities Act (ADA) require that font sizes should be a minimum of 14 points.
+It’s also a good practice to make text resizable (not fixed) so readers can adjust it to a comfortable size for them.

 The email below has body copy aligned with ADA requirements.